ayush-shinde/uber_data_engineering/README.md

 The project is structured into several key components, each handling a specific part of the data engineering pipeline:

-1. **Data Collection:** Data is collected from public datasets and APIs.
+1. **Data Collection**: Data is collected from public datasets and APIs.
-2. **Data Processing:** Data is cleaned, transformed, and stored in a format ready for analysis.
+2. **Data Processing**(_*Mage AI and Google BigQuery*_): Data is cleaned, transformed, and stored in a format ready for analysis.
-3. **Analysis and Visualization:** Data is analyzed to extract meaningful insights, which are then visualized through dashboards.
+3. **Analysis and Visualization**(_*Looker Studio*_): Data is analyzed to extract meaningful insights, which are then visualized through dashboards.

-The ETL pipeline was created in Mage AI.
+The ETL pipeline was created in the compute engine of Mage AI (Mage VM).
 Data was accessed from the GCP storage and the analysis was done on BigQuery.

 ![Data Pipeline](https://github.com/ayush-shinde/uber_data_engineering/assets/73592376/5a6e0c70-33ee-4709-806d-99275b6508c3)